DDoS/GBAiD/README.md

 GBAiD stands for <strong>G</strong>ame<strong>B</strong>oy <strong>A</strong>dvance <strong>i</strong>n <strong>D</strong>.
 I've started this project as an effort to learn the D programming language.

-This emulator is written mostly in pure D, with some inline x86 (32 and 64 bit) assembly in the display emulation to help with performance.
+This emulator is written mostly in pure D, with some optional inline x86 (32 and 64 bit) assembly in the display emulation to help with performance.

 ## Current state ##

 ![Go dragons!](screenshot.png)

-All of the GameBoy's built-in hardware has been implemented, except for the serial communication port.
+All of the GameBoy's built-in hardware has been implemented, except for some advanced serial communication port functionality.

 I've tested 8 games so far:
 - Super Mario Advance
-- Mario kart
+- Mario Kart
 - Pokemon Emerald (full play-through completed)
 - Pokemon Ruby/Sapphire
 - Pokemon Fire Red